 - Pioneertown General Store: all things vintage, accessories, and western-inspired.
 They are open Thursday to Monday from 10:30-5 pm but a note on their website that they run on desert time so hours will vary.

 - MazAmar Art Pottery: a small pottery shop with handmade goods.
-They are open every day from 10:30-6 pm.
+They are open every day from 11am-5 pm.

 “There is a special spirit here that attracts folks from around the globe.
 You may catch a meteor shower, happen upon a sold-out show, dance under the stars or simply pass time around a fire.”

 Pappy and Harriets is a restaurant and live music venue all in one.
-They note on their website that sometimes the two get in the way of each other so when heading here make sure to check if there is a concert that night.
-They do take reservations, so head to their website for more info!
+They serve some of the best western BBQ ones could find, cocktails, and comfort food.
+Noted on their website sometimes the music and food can get in the way of each other so when visiting check if there is a concert that night.
+They do take reservations, so head to their website for more info.

 Thanks for reading my “Guide to Visting Pioneertown in California” post.
-I hope this helps you plan your trip to visit and for more of my California Guides head here!
-If you’re traveling this way you don’t want to miss my Top Photo Spots in Joshua Tree post.
+I hope this helps you plan your trip to visit and check out more of my California Guides!

 pin this post to save for later!